 How many submissions may I send in?

 As many as you like.
 We have people who only ever send in one idea and some who have sent in several more per season.
-That said, we’d rather you sent 2 that you are really confident about, than 8 mediocre ideas.
+That said, we’d rather you sent 2 that you are really confident about, than 8 that don't really excite you.

 Should I send in each submission as a separate PDF or all in a single PDF?